Ze'ev Bielski: Early life

 Bielski was born and raised in Jerusalem.
+He attended high school in the Hebrew University Secondary School.
 Between 1967 and 1970 he served in the IDF, where he reached the level of Major.
 He earned a BA in economics at the Hebrew University of Jerusalem.

 Public life

 Between 1977 and 1980 he was the leading Jewish Agency emissary in South Africa.
 In 1989, after coming back to Israel, he became the Mayor of Ra'anana.
 During his mayorship, he also served as the Deputy Chairman of the Union of Local Authorities in Israel between 1996 and 1999, and as the National Chairman of the anti-drug organization, "Al-Sam" from 1994 to 1996.

 On 23 June 2005 he was elected a member of the World Zionist Organization Council as a member of Herut – The National Movement.
 On 28 June he succeeded Salai Meridor as the chairman of the Jewish Agency.
 His candidacy for this position was supported by Ariel Sharon.

 Prior to the 2009 elections he was placed 15th on the Kadima list, and entered the Knesset as the party won 28 seats.
 He chose not to run in the 2013 elections.